MHA hosts COVID testing blitz this weekend

-On Saturday, Jan.
-16, the MHA Foundation will host a COVID-19 saliva testing blitz at the Church of Jesus Christ Latter-Day Saints from 9:30 a.m. to 3:30 p.m.
+Saturday, Jan.
+16, the MHA Foundation will host a COVID-19 saliva testing blitz at the Church of Jesus Christ of Latter-day Saints from 9 a.m. to 1 p.m.

 MHA has already hosted two successful testing blitzes and a vaccination clinic at the church at 913 S. Ponderosa in Payson.